Ranking Quantities by Decreasing Distance: A thorough look

 Q: What if the distances are given in different units of measurement, but I don't know the conversion factors?

 A: If you lack the conversion factors, you can still rank the quantities qualitatively.
-For instance, if you know that one distance is "much larger" than another, you can place it appropriately in the ranking even without exact numerical values.
-However, for precise rankings, unit conversion is necessary.
+Take this case: if you know that one distance is "much larger" than another, you can place it appropriately in the ranking even without exact numerical values.
+On the flip side, for precise rankings, unit conversion is necessary.

 Q: How do I rank quantities when dealing with negative distances?